Behavioral Checklists

 Step 1: Familiarization

-Step 2: Consistent Observation Timeframes
+Step 2: Consistent observation timeframes

 Choose a consistent period for observations.
 During specific activities, classroom hours, or therapy sessions, ensure the observation context remains relatively uniform.

-Step 3: Accurate Rating
+Step 3: Accurate rating

 Based on your observations, rate the frequency of each behavior.
-Be as objective as possible, ensuring personal biases don't skew the data.
+Be objective as possible, ensuring personal biases don't skew the data.

-Step 4: Reflective Analysis
+Step 4: Reflective analysis

 After completing the checklist, take a moment to analyze.
 Which behaviors stand out?
 Are there any discernible patterns or triggers?